dlccyes/CollegeNotes/OtherNotes/Software Development/git.md

 		- should return `Agent pid <a number>`
 	5. copy the content in `~/.ssh/id_ed25519.pub`
 2. add it your github repo github ([doc](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account))
-	1. go to your repository
+	1. go to your repository (or account)
 	2. settings
-	3. deploy keys
+	3. deploy keys (or ssh key)
-	4. add deploy key
+	4. add key
-	5. paste your key
+	5. paste your public key
 	6. check "allow write"

 ## tag